itsmevishnu/tutorials/fonts_change_tips.md

 ## How to change the Font of your personal website
 Many times it is required to change the font of our websites to make it more attractive.
-So this is a document will expaline one method to do so.
+So this is a document that will expaline one of the easiest methods.
 Before going to the shortcut method, you can go little deeper about web fonts [here](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts).

 #### So, the shortcut - most of the time I follow this method,